-Train Engineers and Operators
+Train Engineers and Operators Career

-Follow your love for trains/transit and work towards a career/career path as Train Engineers and Operators.
-Education requirements are relatively less for the locomotive engineer positions on the railroad and job prospects are favorable.
+Dream to drive many Cars in a series chained together?
+Become a Train Engineer / Loco Pilot.
+Trains are considered as best, safest and efficient mode of transport for humans as well as cargo.
+Follow your love for trains/transit and work towards a career/career path as Train Engineer and Operator.
+Education requirements are relatively less for the Locomotive Engineer positions on the railroad and job prospects are favorable.
 You will be working outdoors most of the time.
-This is a position best suited to people who enjoy the outdoors.The following are types of train engineers and operators:
+This is a position best suited to people who enjoy the outdoors.

-Locomotive engineers drive freight or passenger trains between stations.
+- Locomotive engineers drive freight or passenger trains between stations.

-Rail yard engineers operate train engines within the rail yard.
+- Rail yard engineers operate train engines within the rail yard.
 They move locomotives between tracks to keep the trains organized and on schedule.

-Locomotive firers are part of a train crew and typically monitor tracks and train instruments.
+- Locomotive firers are part of a train crew and typically monitor tracks and train instruments.

-Railroad brake, signal, or switch operators control equipment that keeps the trains running safely.
+- Railroad brake, signal, or switch operators control equipment that keeps the trains running safely.

 Role of Train Engineers and Operators

-- Check the mechanical condition of locomotives and make adjustments when necessary
+- Check the mechanical condition of locomotives and make adjustments when necessary.

-- Document issues with a train that require further inspection
+- Document issues with a train that require further inspection.

-- Operate locomotive engines within or between stations
+- Operate locomotive engines within or between stations.

+Trains are scheduled to operate 24 hours a day, 7 days a week, meaning that many train engineers and operators sometimes work nights, weekends, and holidays.
+Most rail employees work full time.
 Locomotive engineers whose trains travel long routes can be away from home for long spans of time.
 Those who work on passenger trains with short routes generally have a more predictable schedule.
 Workers on some freight trains have irregular schedules.

-Some of the reported job titles: Engineer, Conductor, Railcar Switcher, Railroad Engineer, Switchman, Equipment Operator, Car Repairman, Switch Crew Supervisor, Transportation Specialist, Yard Engineer
+Some Job TitlesEngineer, Conductor, Railcar Switcher, Railroad Engineer, Switchman, Equipment Operator, Car Repairman, Switch Crew Supervisor, Transportation Specialist, Yard Engineer